 How should a price-sensitive buyer pick?

-The price-sensitive mistake I see most often is optimising for the first month and ignoring month twelve.
+The price-sensitive mistake we see most often is optimising for the first month and ignoring month twelve.
 Pick the cheapest option that survives your worst usage month and your most ambitious agent.
 The savings in early months never make up for the rebuild later.

 Frequently asked questions